 One way researchers can better understand the influence of multiple things at once on voter turnout is through a modeling technique called multiple linear regression.6

 Through several assumptions,7 the best model8 of the several that were built uses ten variables to explain slightly over half of the influence on voter turnout decisions at the census block group level in Marion County.
-Essentially, block groups with more affluent, educated people tend to vote more than block groups with lower populations of citizen voting age (CVAP) individuals (i.e., more suburban or rural areas with smaller populations of voting age adults), specifically Hispanic and Black CVAP populations.
+Essentially, block groups with more affluent, educated people tend to vote more than block groups with lower populations of citizen voting age (CVAP) individuals (i.e., more suburban or rural areas with smaller populations of voting age adults), specifically, smaller Hispanic and Black CVAP populations.
 This supports the previous findings on the influences of individual factors on voter turnout, adding weight that the trends seen here do not occur by chance alone.

 Positive (↑) or negative (↓) relationship with voter turnout by census block group in the best predictive model.